 The British Lung Foundation urged the Government to commit to "routine, independent real-world testing on all cars".

-Volkswagen chief executive Martin Winterkorn resigned over the emissions scandal but insisted he was not aware of "any wrongdoing on my part''.
+Mr Winterkorn resigned over the scandal but insisted he was not aware of "any wrongdoing on my part''.

 According to reports the 68-year-old could receive a severance package of up to two years of his annual salary, which would be worth over £22 million.

 Mr Mueller's appointment as his replacement was announced after the stock markets had closed so it is not possible to say exactly how investors will take the news, though it is fair to say his appointment was widely expected.

 Volkswagen shares fell 4.3% to 108 euros (£80) today, meaning the carmaker has lost about a third of its value, or 26 billion euros (£19 billion), since the start of the crisis.

 The Volkswagen board is also expected to dismiss high-level engineers and designers, though no further details have been released yet.

 Mr Mueller, 62, formerly worked as VW's head product strategist, and is understood to have substantial backing among the company's 20-member supervisory board.